 He was only sixteen years of age when he snuck onto a ship as a stowaway with the help of the captain, who was also from Kefalonia.
 Klonis stepped off the ship in Los Angeles and soon moved to Denver.
 Once there, he worked as a hot dog vendor for a living.

 This is where a young Greek girl met him and fell in love with him, and soon asked him to marry her.
 Klonis had grown up to be a handsome man and was known as a sharp dresser.

 At the time, he felt that he was too young for marriage, but he also wanted to keep helping out his family by sending part of his earnings back to Greece.

-The girl so became angry at him after his refusal that she threatened to turn him in to the immigration service.
-The young Greek hotdog seller then felt he had no choice but to leave the area, and he moved to Santa Fe, New Mexico with an other Greek compatriot.
+The girl became so angry at him after his refusal that she threatened to turn him in to immigration services.
+The young Greek hotdog seller then felt he had no choice but to leave the area.
+He moved to Santa Fe, New Mexico with another Greek compatriot.

 Klonis joins the US forces in WWII

 Klonis, who then shortened his name to “Angelo,” signed up for the Army in 1942 and entered boot camp at Fort Bliss, Texas.